Members of the Academy

 Though he has retired from teaching, Colwill still practices medicine, and research remains a priority.
 In 2010-11, when he was 75, Colwill’s papers were published in the New England Journal of Medicine, in the Annals of Family Medicine and in Health Affairs, a general health-policy journal.

 Michael LeFevre, a nationally known expert on health policy, was elected in to the prestigious Institute of Medicine in 2011.
 LeFevre is a lifelong Tiger.
 He earned a bachelor’s degree in engineering and a medical degree, as well as a subsequent master’s degree, from the University of Missouri before becoming an MU professor and physician.
 LeFevre heads the clinical activities of the Department of Family and Community Medicine at MU and has held many roles in the institution.
-As vice chair and medical director of MU family medicine, LeFevre oversees eight practices — three in Columbia and two at rural clinics.
+As vice chair and director of clinical services for the Department of Family and Community Medicine, LeFevre oversees six practices with more than 110,000 patient visits annually.
 After caring for patients for nearly 30 years, LeFevre still looks forward to going to clinic, and he still delivers babies.

-A national health-policy leader, LeFevre serves as co-vice chair of the U.S. Preventive Services Task Force, whose members study medical problems that affect large parts of the population and make recommendations for preventive care.
-He also serves as a member of the Joint National Committee on Prevention, Detection, Evaluation, and Treatment of High Blood Pressure.
+A national health-policy leader, LeFevre served as co-vice chair of the U.S. Preventive Services Task Force, whose members study medical problems that affect large parts of the population and make recommendations for preventive care.
+He has published widely on screening for diseases and events such as hepatitis B, aortic aneurysm, oral cancer, suicide risk, vitamin D deficiency and thyroid dysfunction.
+He also helped develop national guidelines for the treatment of hypertension.

 R. Michael Roberts